roblaing/erlang_mooc/doc/README.md

 Erlang broadly has two ways of handling crashes: one suited for when the caller is a message handler with repeat ... end, and another for traditional function calls using try ... catch ... end.

-<h2>Error propogation in a network of nodes</h2>
+<h2><a href="https://erlang.org/doc/reference_manual/processes.html#errors">Error propogation in a network of nodes</a></h2>

 The key BIFs here are <a href="https://erlang.org/doc/man/erlang.html#link-1">link(PidOrPort) -> true</a> which links the calling process to another, or
 <a href="https://erlang.org/doc/man/erlang.html#spawn_link-3">spawn_link(Module, Function, Args) -> pid()</a>
-which is safer when calling spawn since it does both as an atomic operation (avoding a race condition if the spawned process should immediately die).
+which is safer when calling spawn and then link since it does both as an atomic operation, avoiding the possibility of linking to a dead process.

 If the process spawning a child process is its <em>supervisor</em>, it needs to set
 <a href="https://erlang.org/doc/man/erlang.html#process_flag-2">process_flag(trap_exit, true)</a>.

-Otherwise, if <em>trap_exit</em> is left at the default <em>false</em>, linked processes are designed to fall like dominoes.
+Otherwise, if <em>trap_exit</em> is left at the default <em>false</em>, linked processes are designed to fall like dominoes, unless the exit reason is <em>normal</em>.

 A node can kill itself with <a href="https://erlang.org/doc/man/erlang.html#exit-1">exit(Reason) -> no_return()</a>, and nodes can be killed externally by <a href="https://erlang.org/doc/man/erlang.html#exit-2">exit(Pid, Reason) -> true</a>